-Name of Director Toh Giap Eng Date of Initial Appointment 1 July 1996 Date of last re-appointment (if applicable) 24 April 2018 Age 66 Country of principal residence Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Toh Giap Eng as the Executive Director was recommended by the Nominating Committee and the Board has accepted the recommendation, after taking into consideration Mr Toh Giap Eng's qualifications, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
-Whether appointment is executive, and if so, the area of responsibility Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Member of Nominating Committee Executive Director and Deputy Chairman Professional qualifications Bachelor of Arts (Business), United Kingdom Working experience and occupation(s) during the past 10 years Executive Deputy Chairman/Chief Executive Officer, Heeton Holdings Limited Shareholding interest in the listed issuer and its Shareholdings in the Company: subsidiaries Direct Interest 62,144,373 Deemed Interest 135,981,838 Any relationship (including immediate family relationships) with any existing director, existing officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Mr Toh is the son of Mr Toh Khai Cheng (Chairman and a substantial shareholder) and brother of Mr Toh Gap Seng (alternate director to Mr Toh Khai Cheng and a substantial shareholder).
-Conflict of interest (including any competing business) Nil Other Principal Commitments including Directorship )s# "Principal Commitments" has the same meaning as define s in the Code.
-These fields are not applicable for announcements of appointments pursuant to Listing Rule 704(9).
-Past (for the past 5 years) Not applicable Present Director of Hong Heng Company Private Limited, Hong Heng Investments Pte Ltd and Heeton Investments Pte Ltd
+Name of Director Tan Chuan Lye Date of Initial Appointment 9 September 2019 Date of last re-appointment (if applicable) 19 June 2020 Age 64 Country of principal residence Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations, and the search and nomination process) The re-election of Mr Tan Chuan Lye as the Non-Executive Director was recommended by the Nominating Committee and the Board has accepted the recommendation, after taking into consideration Mr Tan Chuan Lye's qualifications, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Chairman of Audit Committee, Member of Nominating Committee and Remuneration Committee Professional qualifications Fellow Member, Institute of Chartered Singapore Accountants Master of Business Administration, Henley Management College/University of Reading Fellow Member, Association of Chartered Certified Accountants Associate Member, Institute of Chartered Management Accountants Certified Internal Auditor Working experience and occupation(s) during the past 10 years Adjunct Associate Professor, National University of Singapore - January 2016 to Present Partner, KPMG Singapore - April 2008 to September 2015 (retired) Shareholding interest in the listed issuer and its subsidiaries Nil Any relationship (including immediate family relationships) with any existing director, existing officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Nil Conflict of interest (including any competing business) Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Other Principal Commitments including Directorships#